gbdk-2020/gbdk-2020/docs/pages/20_toolchain_settings.md

 Special options for the z80 port:
       --callee-saves-bc     Force a called function to always save BC --portmode=           Determine PORT I/O mode (z80/z180)
+      -bo                   <num> use code bank <num>
+      -ba                   <num> use data bank <num>
       --asm=                Define assembler name (rgbds/asxxxx/isas/z80asm/gas)
-      --codeseg             <name> use this name for the code segment --constseg            <name> use this name for the const segment --dataseg             <name> use this name for the data segment --no-std-crt0         For the z80/gbz80 do not link default crt0.rel --reserve-regs-iy     Do not use IY (incompatible with --fomit-frame-pointer) --oldralloc           Use old register allocator (deprecated)
+      --codeseg             <name> use this name for the code segment --constseg            <name> use this name for the const segment --dataseg             <name> use this name for the data segment --no-std-crt0         Do not link default crt0.rel
-      --fno-omit-frame-pointer  Do not omit frame pointer
+      --reserve-regs-iy     Do not use IY (incompatible with --fomit-frame-pointer) --fno-omit-frame-pointer  Do not omit frame pointer
-      --emit-externs        Emit externs list in generated asm --legacy-banking      Use legacy method to call banked functions --nmos-z80            Generate workaround for NMOS Z80 when saving IFF2
+      --emit-externs        Emit externs list in generated asm --legacy-banking      Use legacy method to call banked functions --nmos-z80            Generate workaround for NMOS Z80 when saving IFF2 --sdcccall            Set ABI version for default calling convention --allow-undocumented-instructions  Allow use of undocumented instructions

-Special options for the gbz80 port:
+Special options for the sm83 port:
       -bo                   <num> use code bank <num>
       -ba                   <num> use data bank <num>
       --asm=                Define assembler name (rgbds/asxxxx/isas/z80asm/gas)